Pierredanselme/Project/README.md

     - The choice of what test you want to have

     - The DNA sequence of the person (the sequence that code for the texture of the skin that can have 2 diseases)

+    - Your name if you want to register

     - (A dictionary that convert DNA into RNA and the sequences of the diseases) already in the program